Venezuela: Ethnicity

 During the colonial period and until after the Second World War, many of the European immigrants to Venezuela came from the Canary Islands and Spain with a relevant amount of Galicians and Asturians.
 These immigrants from Spain had a significant cultural impact on the cuisine and customs of Venezuela.
 These influences on Venezuela have led to the nation being called the 8th island of the Canaries.
 With the start of oil exploitation in the early 20th century, companies from the United States began establishing operations in Venezuela, bringing with them U.S. citizens.
 Later, during and after the war, new waves of immigrants from other parts of Europe, the Middle East, and China began; many were encouraged by government-established immigration programs and lenient immigration policies.
 During the 20th century, Venezuela, along with the rest of Latin America, received millions of immigrants from Europe.
 This was especially true post-World War II, as a consequence of war-ridden Europe.
 During the 1970s, while experiencing an oil-export boom, Venezuela received millions of immigrants from Ecuador, Colombia, and the Dominican Republic.
 Due to the belief that this immigration influx depressed wages, some Venezuelans opposed European immigration.
 The Venezuelan government, however, were actively recruiting immigrants from Eastern Europe to fill a need for engineers.
 Millions of Colombians, as well as Middle Eastern and Haitian populations would continue immigrating to Venezuela into the early 21st century.

 According to the World Refugee Survey 2008, published by the U.S. Committee for Refugees and Immigrants, Venezuela hosted a population of refugee and asylum seekers from Colombia numbering 252,200 in 2007.
 10,600 new asylum seekers entered Venezuela in 2007.
 In 2011, between 500,000 and one million illegal immigrants were estimated to be living in the country.

 In 2012, Venezuela's Indigenous population was estimated at 500 thousand people (2.8% of the total), distributed among 40 Indigenous peoples.
 There are three uncontacted tribes living in Venezuela.
-The Constitution recognizes the multi-ethnic, pluri-cultural, and multilingual character of Venezuela and includes a chapter devoted to Indigenous peoples' rights, which opened up spaces for their political inclusion at national and local level in 1999.

-Most Indigenous peoples are concentrated in eight states along Venezuela's borders with Brazil, Guyana, and Colombia.
-Major groups are the Wayuu in the west, the Warao in the east, the Yanomami installed in the south, and the Pemon, who are mostly in the southeast of Venezuela.
+The constitution recognizes the multi-ethnic, pluri-cultural, and multilingual character of Venezuela and includes a chapter devoted to Indigenous peoples' rights, which opened up spaces for their political inclusion at national and local level in 1999.
+Most Indigenous peoples are concentrated in eight states along the borders with Brazil, Guyana, and Colombia.
+Major groups are the Wayuu in the west, the Warao in the east, the Yanomami installed in the south, and the Pemon in the southeast.

+Moreno (Mestizo) population of Venezuela in 2011 (1 dot = 25 people, shading = population share, hexagons = higher concentration areas).

+White population of Venezuela in 2011 (1 dot = 25 people, shading = population share, hexagons = higher concentration areas).

+Amerindian population of Venezuela in 2011 (1 dot = 25 people, shading = population share, hexagons = higher concentration areas).

+Black and Afrodescendant population of Venezuela in 2011 (1 dot = 25 people, shading = population share, hexagons = higher concentration areas).